11 Breathtaking Underwater Hotels Around the World

 Subsix at Niyama Private Islands—The Maldives

 You definitely don’t want to forget proper dining etiquette when you eat at this luxurious restaurant, which serves champagne breakfasts, prix fix lunches, and gourmet dinners 20 feet below the Indian Ocean.
 Getting to Subsix involves taking a speedboat from the mainland and descending a three-tier staircase; you will undoubtedly feel like James Bond in doing so.
 As the world’s first underwater club, Subsix also throws glow parties twice a week so you can dance with the fish, eels, and sea turtles all night long.
-Don’t miss these other unusual hotels you can stay in too.
+The dining underwater experience is just one of the 15 most unique restaurants around the world.